gullitmiranda/dotfiles/shells/README.md

 - Modular loading of environment, paths, aliases, and functions

 Additional features can be added in your local configuration or by enabling plugins.

+## Bash Shell Configuration

+The `bash/` directory contains the main configuration file `.bashrc`, along with directories for functions, configuration snippets, and completions.
+This setup allows for modular and organized Bash configurations.

+## Shared Configurations

+The `share/` directory is used for shared configurations, including completions, functions, and configuration snippets that can be utilized across different shells.

+## Tools and Utilities

+The `tools/` directory contains configurations for various tools and utilities, such as the Starship prompt, editors, and command-line tools like Ripgrep and FZF.
+These configurations enhance the functionality and usability of the shell environment.